 Non-emergency patients in NHS Lanarkshire, that had previously been asked to attend an emergency department within one to four hours, are now being asked to wait at home until they get a call back from a senior clinician, from the Flow Navigation centre, to discuss the best course of action.
 Patients are being called back within 1-4 hours.

-NHS Lanarkshire has seen a significant impact since introducing the ‘Patient Connect’ service in December 2020 at University Hospital Monklands with the aim of getting patients the right care faster and first time.
+NHS Lanarkshire has seen a significant impact since introducing the ‘Patient Connect’ service, via Consultant Connect, in December 2020 at University Hospital Monklands with the aim of getting patients the right care faster and first time.

 Patient Connect allows patients and their carers to speak directly with clinicians.
 The system allows a clinician to ring a patient directly and tracks and records that call, including the call outcome.
 Before making a Patient Connect call the emergency medical consultant is provided with full access to the patient’s medical records, including history and medication, etc.

+Centralising these calls to one system has been a great benefit to the clinicians involved and patients.
 Calls are recorded for medico-legal purposes and reporting data is provided to University Hospital Monklands and NHS Lanarkshire so usage and outcomes can be monitored.
 Personal telephone numbers are never displayed, and the platform is fully IG secure and GDPR compliant.

-During the call, the consultant can use their knowledge of local ED and what is available in the community via e.g., local opticians, pharmacists, dentists, etc. to find patients the right care.
+During the call, the consultant can use their knowledge of local ED and what is available in the community e.g., local opticians, pharmacists, dentists, etc. to find patients the right care.

 If you have any questions, please contact us: email@example.com or 01865 261 467